Middle School Handbook

 Only students participating in school-sponsored groups and activities will be allowed to solicit funds from other students, staff members, and members of the community in accordance with school guidelines.
 The following general rules will apply to all fund-raisers:

-- Students must not participate in a fund-raising activity for a group in which they are not members without the approval of the student’s counselor.
+Students must not participate in a fund-raising activity for a group in which they are not members without the approval of the administration of the school.

 Students are encouraged not to bring items of value to school.
 Items such as jewelry, expensive clothing, electronic equipment, and the like, are tempting targets for theft and extortion.
 The School cannot be responsible for their safe-keeping and will not be liable for loss or damage to personal valuables.

 Parents have the right to review any instructional materials being used in the school.
-They also may observe instruction in any class, particularly those dealing with instruction in health and sex education.
-Any parent who wishes to review materials or observe instruction must contact the principal prior to coming to the School.
+Any parent who wishes to review materials must contact the principal prior to coming to the School.
 Parents’ rights to review teaching materials and instructional activities are subject to reasonable restrictions and limits.

-- The Board believes the development of healthy behaviors and habits with regard to eating cannot be accomplished by the District alone.
+The Board believes the development of healthy behaviors and habits with regard to eating cannot be accomplished by the District alone.
 It will be necessary for the school staff, in addition to parents and the public at large, to be involved in a community-wide effort to promote, support, and model such healthy behaviors and habits.
-Parents interested in being involved should contact our food service at 748-3128.

-- The school participates in the National School Lunch Program and makes lunches available to students for a fee.
+The school participates in the National School Lunch Program and makes lunches available to students for a fee.
 Ala carte items are available.
 Students may also bring their own lunch to school to be eaten in the school’s cafeteria.
-No students, except for seniors shall be allowed to leave school premises during the lunch period without specific written/verbal permission granted by the principal.
+No students are allowed to leave school premises during the lunch period without specific written/verbal permission granted by the principal.

-- Tornado drills will be conducted during the tornado season using the procedures provided by the State.
-The alarm signal for tornadoes is different from the alarm signal for fires and lock down drills and consists of a verbal explanation via the intercom system.
+Tornado drills will be conducted during the tornado season using the procedures provided by the State.
+The alarm signal for tornadoes is different from the alarm signal for fires and lock down drills.

-- Lock down drills in which the students are restricted to the interior of the school building and the building secured will occur a minimum of two (2) times each school year.
-The alarm system for a school lock down is different from the alarm system for fires and tornadoes and consists of verbal instructions via the intercom.
+Lock down drills in which the students are restricted to the interior of the school building and the building secured will occur a minimum of two (2) times each school year.
+The alarm system for a school lock down is different from the alarm system for fires and tornadoes.

-- If the school must be closed, or the opening delayed, because of inclement weather or other conditions, the school will notify the following radio and television stations: WHTC – AM (1450), WJQ – FM (99.3), WOOD – AM (1300).
+If the school must be closed, or the opening delayed, because of inclement weather or other conditions, the school will notify local radio and television stations.
 All information should be available by 6:00 a.m.
-This information can also be accessed via our website.
+This information can also be accessed via our website, and a Z for Me will be sent to registered email addresses.
 Parents and students are responsible for checking available resources for information on emergency closings or delays.

-- Visitors, particularly parents, are welcome at the school.
+Visitors, particularly parents, are welcome at the school with permission from the principal.
 In order to properly monitor the safety of students and staff, each visitor must report to the office upon entering the school to obtain a pass.
 Any visitor found in the building without a pass shall be reported to the principal.
 If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the School, in order to schedule a mutually convenient time.

 The Media Center is available to students throughout the school day.
 Passes may be obtained from a student’s teacher or from the librarian.
-Books on the shelves may be checked out for a period of three (3) weeks.
+Books on the shelves may be checked out for a set period of time.
 To check out any other materials, contact the librarian.

 Students must receive the permission of the teacher before using any equipment or materials in the classroom and the permission of the Principal to use any other school equipment or facility.

-The lost and found area is in the main office.
-Students who have lost items should check there and may retrieve their items if they give a proper description.
-Unclaimed items will be given to charity at the close of each semester.
+Students who have lost items should check the lost and found which is in a designated area in each building.
+Unclaimed items will be given to charity at the close of each semester or other announced time.

 No student is permitted to sell any item or service in school without the approval of the building principal.
 Violation of this may lead to disciplinary action.